New Democrats (United States): Ideology

+The "second wave of neoliberalism" had "roots...firmly planted in Ronald Reagan's neoliberal" policies and previous academic scholarship.
+Harbingers of the "second wave" revived and reconfigured the ideas of their "predecessors...[into] market globalism.
+Identifying themselves with a politically moderate position known as the Third Way, US President Bill Clinton and British Prime Minister Tony Blair embraced this neoliberal ideology" as a new variant of centrism.
+The Third Way is considered a core shift in the history of modern liberalism in the United States.

 According to Dylan Loewe, New Democrats tend to identify as fiscally moderate-to-conservative and socially liberal.
 Columnist Michael Lind argued that neoliberalism for New Democrats was the "highest stage" of left liberalism.
 The counterculture youth of the 1960s became more fiscally conservative in the 1970s and 1980s but retained their cultural liberalism.
 Many leading New Democrats, including Bill Clinton, and Gary Hart, started out in the George McGovern wing of the Democratic Party and gradually moved toward the right on economic and military policy.
 According to historian Walter Scheidel, both major political parties shifted towards promoting free-market capitalism in the 1970s, with Republicans moving further to the political right than Democrats to the political left.
 He noted that Democrats played a significant role in the financial deregulation of the 1990s.
 Gerstle and anthropologist Jason Hickel contended that the neoliberal policies of the Reagan era were carried forward by the Clinton Administration, forming a new economic consensus which crossed party lines.
 According to Gerstle, "across his two terms, Clinton may have done more to free markets from regulation than even Reagan himself had done."